molemae/cloud_dashboard/README.md

 1. [Install docker](https://docs.docker.com/get-docker/)
 2. *Optional: to add new files to the database, run data_model_creator.py*
 3. *Optional: configure the PostgreSQL credentials within the docker-compose.yml file.*
-4. Run docker-compose.yml
+4. Navigate to the repository root in your terminal.
+5. Run docker-compose (to exectue docker-compose.yml)
-5. Open http://localhost:3000 to run metabase
+6. Open http://localhost:3000 to run metabase
-6. Create a local account setting username and password
+7. Create a local account setting username and password
-7. Connect to the database by entering details.
+8. Connect to the database by entering details.
 Default:
     - *Select PostgreSQL*
     - *Pick a display name*
     - *Host*: postgres_service